aewshopping/ssg-deploy-test/src/posts/announcements/2025-09-11-posts-new_history_books.md

 newbooks: ["1399414399","1474617220","0316496553","1398510084","1035415771","1783968966"]

 ---
-This seems to be a month of big ideas, judging by the new history books released last month (in the UK, hardback).
-Many are spanning the whole of human history, all over the world.
+This seems to be a month of big ideas, judging by the new history books (in the UK, hardback).
+Many are spanning the whole of human history, and the entirelty of the world.
 There are a few different angles: childbirth, rivers (x2), the economic force of women, sensory experience.
 Also a couple on "big men" of history, including two of the biggest: Winston Churchill and de Gaulle.

 Anyway, here are three that I may delve into more deeply, time permitting...

-- __Dinner with King Tut: How Rogue Archaeologists Are Re-Creating the Sights, Sounds, Smells, and Tastes of Lost Civilizations__, by _Sam Kean_. [comment]
+- __Dinner with King Tut: How Rogue Archaeologists Are Re-Creating the Sights, Sounds, Smells, and Tastes of Lost Civilizations__, by _Sam Kean_.
+This one looks fun, and I'm curious to know how the sounds can be recreated.
+Maybe it means musical instruments?

-- __Seven Rivers: A Journey Through the Currents of Human History__, by _Vanessa Taylor_. [comment]
+- __Seven Rivers: A Journey Through the Currents of Human History__, by _Vanessa Taylor_.
+I like the idea of a comparative history that looks at the beginnings of urbanisation across difference river systems, untangling what it was that drove similar patterns of human behaviour at similar times.
+This probably isn't that book, but it may touch upon it.

-- __Domination: The fall of the Roman empire and the rise of Christianity__, by _Alice Roberts_. [comment]
+- __Domination: The fall of the Roman empire and the rise of Christianity__, by _Alice Roberts_.
+Having read a Guardian newspaper review of Domination already, this feels like a stepping stone on Roberts' path to become the next Dawkins, if she has not achieved this already.
+My suspicion is it will be frequently provocative, often unfair, and sell nicely!

 _Click the book covers to see a zoomed in image and links to Amazon if you like to buy your books there._